REVEALING SECRETS OF PAST TAIJIQUAN MASTERS

 Double Dragons Play with Pearl

-What is the movement called “Double Dragons Play with Pearl” use for?
-Grandmaster Wong demonstrates two applications.
+Here are two applications for “Double Dragons Play with Pearl”.
 When an opponent is about to grasp you as in a shoot, you can dislocate his neck.
-This is a deadly attack; it is quite sufficient just to control the opponent's neck.
+This is a deadly attack.
 Another application is to release his holds on your both arms, and hold him or strike him instead.

 Why is the Left Palm at the Right Wrist?

 When performing “Push Boat According to Flow”, one places his left palm at his right wrist.
 Thousands of Taijiquan practitioners are doing this, but very few know why.
-There are some good reasons, and here Grandmaster Wong illustrates one of them.
 The left hand is used to “tame” an opponent's hands while striking him.

 Taijiquan Qin-Na or Gripping Technique

-Grandmaster Wong illustrates another combat function of the left palm position on the right wrist in the pattern “Push Boat According to Flow”.
+Here is another combat function of the left palm on the right wrist in the pattern “Push Boat According to Flow”.
 It is a qin-na or gripping technique, which can be used to dislocate an opponent's wrist.
-If he escapes, you can use your left hand to “tame” his front hand and simultaneously strike him with your right forearm.

 Black Bear Sinks Hips